deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt2-second-year.md

 “Jeez!”
 She seethed, and surged to her feet.
 “Well, I’m glad you could fit me into your *busy goddamn schedule*!”

-“Ava... !”
+“Ava...!”
 The exclamation was a hurt and confused one.

 “No, seriously, what’s your thought process here?”
 She demanded.
 “Let’s hear it!”